-Le Chatelier's Principle Figure 3 is an observation about chemical equilibria of reactions.
+Le Chatelier's Principle is an observation about chemical equilibria of reactions.
 It states that changes in the temperature, pressure (or volume), or concentration of a system will result in predictable and opposing changes in the system in order to achieve a new equilibrium state.
 Le Chatelier's Principle can be used in practice to understand reaction conditions that will favor increased product formation.
 This idea was discovered and formulated independently by Henri Louis Le Chatelier (pictured below) and Karl Ferdinand Braun.

 Changes in Concentration

 According to Le Chatelier's Principle, the addition of product or the removal of reactants to a system will shift the equilibrium towards the reactants, while the addition of more reactants or the removal of product will provide the opposite shift towards product, or the right-hand side of the reaction equation.
 This can be illustrated by the equilibrium of carbon monoxide and hydrogen gas, reacting to form methanol.

 Suppose we were to increase the concentration of CO in the system.
 Using Le Chatelier's principle, we can predict that the amount of methanol will increase, thereby decreasing the total change in CO.
 If we are to add a species to the overall reaction, the reaction will favor the side opposing the addition of the species.
 Likewise, the subtraction of a species would cause the reaction to fill the "gap" and favor the side where the species was reduced.